chdonncha/Advanced-Databases/Lab1/Lab1.md

 It is is memory efficent as it's reuseing the same entity.

-Same priniple applies for acces time.
+Same priniple applies for access time.

 ![exercise1](images/exercise1.jpg)